 But that’s wrong.
 My kids are now 7, 10 and 11.
 I’ve been at this deslobification thing for more than four years.
 They know what a Family Five-Minute Pick-Up is, even if it isn’t a daily thing.

 Back when they were younger, I wouldn’t have believed they were learning anything from our five minute pickups.
 As I pointed out every single toy or paper on the floor, it all seemed so futile.

 Being intentional here and there when the thought struck me?
 It paid off.

 And now, on days like last Sunday, I can set the timer and see real benefits from a random five-minute pick-up.

 Not that it’s perfect.
 Certain picker-uppers took advantage of the fact that mom spent the first three minutes in the kitchen, sticking frozen pizza in the oven.

 But after adding a few extra minutes, we were able to watch Rudolph in a much-less cluttered room.
 And then this morning, I was able to remove the way-too-small table and TV trays and feel ever-so-much better about the room.

 Go ahead.
 Be intentional today.
 Even if you forget tomorrow, it will be worth it.

 Affilate Link Alert: Have you heard about Amazon’s 12 Days of Deals for Kindle books!?
-For twelve days, they are offering 3 of 2013′s best selling books per day for only 2.99!
+In 2013, they offered 3 best selling books per day for only 2.99!
 This is only for the Kindle versions.
 I’m stocking up since a Kindle is on my wish list this year, but you can also read the books using a free app for your computer or smart phone.
 I’ll link to the 12 Days of Deals for Kindle books page each day.
 ANYthing you purchase on Amazon after you follow one of these links earns me a small commission.